apereo/apereo.github.io/_posts/cas/2018-12-22-cas53-hiretouch-saml2-integration.md

   <strong>Contributed Content</strong><br/>Paul Spaude of Unicon, Inc was kind enough to contribute this guide.
 </div>

-Rave is a mass notification system designed to deliver fast and effective messaging for routine and emergency communications.
-As a SAML2 service provider, Rave can be integrated with CAS running as a SAML identity provider and this blog post provides a quick walkthrough of how to make that integration possible.
+[HireTouch](http://hiretouch.com) offers talent management solutions and is built specifically for human resources departments and hiring managers.
+As a SAML2 service provider, HireTouch can be integrated with CAS running as a SAML identity provider and this blog post provides a quick walkthrough of how to make that integration possible.

 Our starting position is based on the following: